-Brittany T. Oliver is a movement advocate, educator, public speaker, connector and communicator who uses an equity lens to approach her interests within the arts, social justice and the environment.
+Brittany T. Oliver is an advocate, healer, educator, speaker, communicator and social entrepreneur who uses an equity lens to approach her interests within the arts, social justice and the environment.

-Named as Bitch Media's "20 Black Women You Should Be Following Right Now," Brittany's leadership has led her to facilitate a number of guest lectures, trainings and workshops and discussing issues such as grassroots organizing, gender-based violence, social media activism for activists and more.
-In 2015, Brittany became a Baltimore Innovation Fellow of the Warnock Foundation.
+Named as Bitch Media's "20 Black Women You Should Be Following Right Now," her leadership has led her to facilitate a number of lectures, trainings and workshops on grassroots organizing, gender-based violence, digital media for activists and more.
 As the former co-director of Hollaback!
 Baltimore from 2014-2016, one of the coolest things to happen was having her portrait featured in Baltimore's first art mural for Stop Telling Women To Smile and having it plastered on walls all over the world.
-She now serves as an advisory board member and remains active in the anti-street harassment movement.
+If you remember, Brittany was the force who challenged white feminism during the Women's March and has no regrets.
 One of her most challenging experiences was when she traveled to Palestine/Israel in July 2016 on an activist delegation to speak with Palestinians resisting racism, military occupation and colonialism to explore intersectionality between the struggles of communities of color.

-Most recently, Brittany was named a 2017 VIP (Very Important Professional) List winner by the Daily Record for her work over the years.
-Brittany has been a featured speaker for Amnesty International, Johns Hopkins University, the Global Women's Institute at George Washington University, the Center on Applied Feminism at the University of Baltimore and more.
+Most recently, Brittany was named a 2017 VIP (Very Important Professional) List winner by The Daily Record for her work over the years and has been a featured speaker for Amnesty International, Johns Hopkins University, the Global Women's Institute at George Washington University, the Center on Applied Feminism at the University of Baltimore and more.